Roadmap Implementation: Skin Sensitization

 Addressing Regulatory and Other Challenges

-NTP has completed testing substances of regulatory interest to ICCVAM agencies (including mixtures) using the in vitro direct peptide reactivity assay, KeratinoSens assay, and human cell line activation test.
-Reports on this testing are being prepared for publication in 2022.
+The Division of Translational Toxicology within NIEHS has completed testing substances of regulatory interest to ICCVAM agencies (including mixtures) using the in vitro direct peptide reactivity assay, KeratinoSens assay, and human cell line activation test.
+Reports on this testing are being prepared for publication in 2023.
 Defined approaches that use these test methods will be evaluated for predictive performance across this chemical set and for applicability to the different regulatory programs.
 Strickland et al. (2022) describes performance of these test methods individually and in the defined approach for testing of 27 agrochemical formulations.

 NICEATM and ICCVAM played key roles in the development of draft human health and ecological risk assessments issued by EPA in 2020.
 These risk assessments evaluate dermal sensitization potential for a group of antimicrobial chemicals known as isothiazolinones.
 In a May 2020 announcement, EPA requested comment on the use of an in vitro and artificial neural network-based defined approach to determine points of departure used in the isothiazolinone draft risk assessments instead of using laboratory animal data.
 NICEATM analyzed the in vitro data and ran the artificial neural network-based defined approach to provide quantitative potency predictions used to determine points of departure.
 The Skin Sensitization Expert Group reviewed the NTP testing report and the NICEATM analyses before data were provided to EPA for development of the risk assessments.
 The use of in vitro and in chemico assays and neural network-based defined approaches is the first use of such information in regulatory risk assessment.